OpenLWR/OpenLWR-Server/README.md

   <summary>Ubuntu/Debian</summary>

-NOTE: On stable releases of Debian, python3.12 is not available, you can either build 3.12 from source, or you can install python3.11 through apt (though 3.11 is not supported and may cause issues)
+NOTE: python3.12 is not available on debian stable, in this case, you must build python3.12 yourself in order to run the server.
+This process will not be covered by this guide.
 ```
 sudo apt install python3.12 python3-pip
 ```